yurez91/js_calendar-table-DOM/README.md

 ## Task

-You need to create function that will be generate calendar for given pair (year, month).
+You need to create a function that generates calendar for a given pair (year, month).
-Calendar must be table with `thead` and `tbody`, where day it's `TD`.
+The calendar must be a table with `thead` and `tbody`, where day it's `TD`.

 Function `calendarTable(year, month)`